Table of Contents

 Landscape astrophotography is a form of photography that combines an astronomical element with a natural scene.
 An obvious example is a scene such as a mountain range or rocky outcrop with an imposing shot of the Milky Way above.

 Other great examples of landscape astrophotography might feature interesting or rare astronomical events such as meteor showers or comets.
-The choice of the background landscape is totally up to the photographer and this is where an eye for creativity comes into play.
-Because of this each of these two elements can make any landscape astrophoto very unique and truly a piece of art.
+The choice of the background landscape is totally up to the photographer, and this is where an eye for creativity comes into play.
+Because of this, each of these two elements can make any landscape astrophoto very unique and truly a work of art.

 The aim of this kind of astrophotography is to contrast and appreciate both the natural world and the wonders of the universe that we can see in the night sky.
-The picture above introduces one of the most amazing backdrops to any astrophoto, mountains.
+The picture above introduces one of the most amazing backdrops for any astrophoto: mountains.
 How incredible is that?

 Why it’s a popular genre of photography

-The reason why landscape photography is so popular is probably because of its appeal to both nature lovers, and art lovers in general, and to those interested in space or astronomy.
-For photographers, it is probably also the chance to try something new and the challenge to compose such an interesting photo.
+The reason why landscape photography is so popular is probably because of its appeal to both nature lovers, and art lovers in general, as well as to those interested in space or astronomy.
+For photographers, it is probably also a chance to try something new and a challenge to compose such an interesting photo.